tshihad/hpegl-provider-lib/README.md

 Note that GetClientFromMetaMap can return an error.
 This is because the example service shown here uses a [service block in the provider stanza](#service-block-in-the-provider-stanza).
 These blocks are optional, since a customer may not want to use the related service in a terraform run.
-These blocks are intended for use with client initialisation.
+The blocks are intended for use with client initialisation.
-If a service needs a provider block for initialisation and one isn't present then we expect the NewClient() function to return nil.
+If a service needs a provider block for client initialisation and one isn't present then we expect the NewClient() function to return nil.
 The GetClientFromMetaMap() function will return an error if the meta-map entry for the service is nil.
 By raising a diag.FromErr with this error Terraform will display the error message to the user on the console, who can take action (i.e. add a service block to the provider stanza).